-- Must be gathered for specific use.Only relevant information

-- is gathered.

-- Must be kept accurate and up to date.

-- Is only kept as long as is needed.

-- Is protected against being lost
+- Must be gathered for specific use. - Only relevant information is gathered. - Must be kept accurate and up to date. - Is only kept as long as is needed. - Is protected against being lost or damaged.

-What this means for us We must be able to clearly and readily show that all Arriva Group businesses, and all our third-party suppliers or information and data services, abide by data protection laws.
+We must be able to clearly and readily show that all Arriva Group businesses, and all our third-party suppliers or information and data services, abide by data protection laws.